Peru Ruins

 Travel Day: Cusco to Ollantaytambo via Chinchero

-Day 3 of our Peru itinerary was a travel day where we flew from Lima to Cusco and then took a taxi from Cusco to Ollantaytambo.
-Our two hour drive was broken up with a stop in Chinchero.
-Chinchero is a quaint town where its residents are very much routed in traditional Incan culture.
-We stopped by the Chinchero Weaving Factory and Demonstration Center to learn about how locals extract, clean, and dye alpaca fur and about the traditional weaving process.
-Once you’re in Peru, you will immediately notice the beautiful colorful textiles and alpaca clothing everywhere!
-It was nice to gain insight into how these masterpieces are produced and to support the women by purchasing some items.
+Our two-hour drive was broken up with a stop in Chinchero.
+Chinchero is a quaint town whose residents are rooted in traditional Incan culture.
+We stopped by the Chinchero Weaving Factory and Demonstration Center to learn how locals extract, clean, and dye alpaca fur and the traditional weaving process.

 Day 4 (Aguas Caliente):